snowplow/snowplow-react-native-tracker/README.md

 **This project is currently in alpha status.**

 Feedback and contributions are welcome - if you have identified a bug, please log an issue on this repo.
 For all other feedback, discussion or questions please open a thread on our [discourse forum](https://discourse.snowplowanalytics.com/).
-Be sure to reply to our [feedback thread](https://discourse.snowplowanalytics.com/t/react-feedback-thread/3239) to tell us how it's all working!

 Due to pending design decisions, breaking changes in how the methods are called may be introduced before a beta/v1 release.